Kayo-b/weather.app/README.md

 # weather.app

-## Weather wep application using the API provided by [OpenWeather](https://openweathermap.org/).
+## Weather web application using the API provided by [OpenWeather](https://openweathermap.org/).

 ### Features:
 - Search by city;
 - App retrieves the searched city weather information provided by the API.

 ### Technical Notes: